jakelishman/qiskit-qasm2/docs/parse.rst

 (often seen as extraneous semicolons), and allowing trailing commas in various lists.
 You can swap to a precise implementation of the spec by making the `strict` parameter to both true.

+You can extend the OpenQASM 2 language by supplying constructors for instructions whose definitions cannot be expressed in OpenQASM 2, and by supplying extra functions that should be available to the "scientific calculator" functionality.

-You can extend the OpenQASM 2 language by passing an iterable of information on custom instructions as the argument `custom_instructions`.
-In files that have compatible definitions for these instructions, the given `constructor` will be used in place of whatever other handling :mod:`qiskit_qasm` would have done.
+Extra instructions are supplied by passing an iterable of information on custom instructions as the argument `custom_instructions`.
+In files that have compatible definitions for these instructions, the given `constructor` will be used in place of whatever other handling :mod:`qiskit_qasm2` would have done.
 These instructions may optionally be marked as `builtin`, which causes them to not require an ``opaque`` or ``gate`` declaration, but they will silently ignore a compatible declaration.
 Either way, it is an error to provide a custom instruction that has a different number of parameters or qubits as a defined instruction in a parsed program.
 Each element of the argument iterable should be a particular data class:

 .. autoclass:: CustomInstruction

+Further scientific-calculator functions are supplied by providing an iterable of information on the desired function, and a Python implementation of it.
+You must supply the name, number of floating-point parameters, and the function itself.
+The function should take in that many floating-point values as separate arguments, and return a float.
+The information is supplied as a particular data class:

+.. autoclass:: CustomClassical

 In cases where the lexer or parser fails due to an invalid OpenQASM 2 file, the conversion functions will raise an error with a message explaining what the failure is, and where in the file it